"The selected Max application could not be loaded. A 64-bit version is probably required."

 - Operating System: Mac

-Live presents the following error message when trying to load a Max for Live device:
+Live presents one of the following error message when trying to load a Max for Live device:

 - "The selected Max application could not be loaded.
 A 64-bit version is probably required."